Minnowo/doujins.com-downloader/README.rst

-nHentai is a CLI tool for downloading doujinshi from <http://doujins.com>
+doujinsDotcom is a CLI tool for downloading doujinshi from <http://doujins.com>

+this is a modified copy of <https://github.com/Minnowo/nhentai-downloader>

+which is based on <https://github.com/RicterZ/nhentai>

 ===================
 Manual Installation